jpsaa/saa_higher_level_cog_recovery_2023/README.md

-# Trajectory and factors impacting cognitive recovery in the first year after stroke
+# Mapping higher-level cognition in the first year post-stroke across countries

 This repository contains code needed to reproduce the article: